The Top Ten Sherlock Holmes Films

 The Private Life of Sherlock Holmes (1970)

-I know, this one ends up ticking off Holmes fans since it questions his sexuality, but to me this film has everything that you want in a pastiche.
+This one ends up ticking off Holmes fans since it questions his sexuality, but to me this film has everything that you want in a pastiche.
 It’s serious, bittersweet, yet at times funny and satirical.
 Robert Stephens made a wonderful Sherlock Holmes and Colin Blakely was a Watson more in the vein of Nigel Bruce!
 Great cameos by Clive Revill and Christopher Lee.
 I know we all love to see Holmes as this great mind immune to vulnerability, but in this film you see some cracks but he never fully breaks as he does in The Seven-Percent Solution.

 Sherlock Holmes (2009)